 Before he was the Punisher, Frank Castle tried to lead the right path of bringing the killers of his family to face justice, but that came to an end when Castle first crossed paths with Billy “The Beaut” Russo.
-Noted for his handsome looks, Billy Russo has built a reputation among the criminal underground as a successful assassin who occasionally accepts jobs with both the Costa Family and the Maggia.
+Noted for his handsome looks, Billy Russo has built a reputation among the criminal underground as a crime lord besides a successful assassin who occasionally accepts jobs with both the Costa Family and the Maggia.

 To clean up their mess with Castle attempt to bring Bruno and the Costa Family to justice for the deaths of his entire family and their first failed assassin who was sent to kill Castle, Bruno hired the notorious assassin, Billy the Beaut to not only kill Castle, but to tie any loose ends by assassinating everybody who was involved with Castle’s attempt to bring Bruno and the Costa family to justice.
 This resulted with Billy killing the original assassin who was sent to kill Castle and managed to survive his recent encounter with Castle, a reporter who was investigating the Castle killings, and almost killing Castle himself by planting explosives in his apartment.